oneredgrey/GetCleanData-FinalProject/codebook.md

 6.  tbodyaccstdx - (numeric)
 7.  tbodyaccstdy - (numeric)
 8.  tbodyaccstdz - (numeric)
-* Time domain signals: average of the mean (mean) or standard deviation (std) body acceleration signal (unit of measure - g) on each axis (X, Y, Z) for each subject and each activity.

 9.  tgravityaccmeanx - (numeric)
 10. tgravityaccmeany - (numeric)